seanreed1111/sql-recipes/recipes.md

 +--------------+--------+-------+------------+-------+

 +--------------+--------+-------+------------+-------+
-To avoid using the temporary table, select the same rows using a subquery in the FROM clause: mysql> SELECT tmp.driver_miles, driver_log.*
+To avoid using the temporary table, SELECT the same rows using a subquery in the FROM clause: mysql> SELECT tmp.driver_miles, driver_log.*
 -> FROM driver_log INNER JOIN